Snow in forecast to end the workweek

 Saturday is forecast as sunny with a high near 48, Saturday night as mostly clear with a low around 24, Sunday as mostly sunny with a high near 49, Sunday night as mostly cloudy with a low around 28 and Monday as mostly cloudy with a high near 47.

 Foothills Action Network has a new website up and running, which can be found at foothillsweather.net.
-For more content from FAN, also visit the Facebook page at facebook.com/FoothillsActionNetworkBurke.
+For more of its content, also visit the Facebook page at facebook.com/FoothillsActionNetworkBurke.

 For a complete forecast from the National Weather Service, go to weather.gov.